hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 ## Region Markers for Quality Meshing<a name="regions"></a>

-Region markers are placed within regions defined by breaklines and assign for instance mate-rial identifiers (MATIDs) and maximum mesh areas to ensure high mesh quality (e.g., the mesh area should be small in the active channel bed and can be wider on floodplains).
+Region markers are placed within regions defined by breaklines and assign for instance material identifiers (MATIDs) and maximum mesh areas to ensure high mesh quality (e.g., the mesh area should be small in the active channel bed and can be wider on floodplains).
 To create a new region marker file:

 - Click on *QGIS*' `Layers` menu > `Create Layer` > `New Shapefile Layer...` (see [figure](#qgis-new-lyr))
 <a name="qgis-new-lyr"></a>